zilishen/documentation/content/includes/security/jwt-password-note.md

 docs:
 ---

-{{< note >}} For security, follow these practices with JSON Web Tokens (JWTs), passwords, and shell history:
+{{<call-out "important" "Protect sensitive data" "fas fa-shield-alt" >}}
+To protect your system and data, follow these security practices:

-1. **JWTs:** JWTs are sensitive information.
-Store them securely.
-Delete them after use to prevent unauthorized access.
+1. **JWTs:** Treat JSON Web Tokens (JWTs) as sensitive data.
+Store them securely and delete them after use to prevent unauthorized access.

-1. **Shell history:** Commands that include JWTs or passwords are recorded in the history of your shell, in plain text.
-Clear your shell history after running such commands.
-For example, if you use bash, you can delete commands in your `~/.bash_history` file.
-Alternatively, you can run the `history -c` command to erase your shell history.
+2. **Shell history:** Commands with JWTs or passwords are saved in plain text in your shell history.
+After running such commands, clear the history to protect credentials.
+For example:

-Follow these practices to help ensure the security of your system and data. {{< /note >}}
+   - Edit your shell history file (such as ~/.bash_history or ~/.zsh_history) to remove specific commands.
+   - Use `history -c` to clear all shell history in bash or zsh.
+{{</call-out>}}